Mohamed-Sabiyathulla/ARCO-Documents/g-Reissue.md

 - ### **Newly Required Reissue**

-   - Newly initiated Request received from Case and Task management and waiting for Action.
+    - New request initiated from Case and Task Management, And then waiting in **New Request** stage in Case and Task Management.

+    - **In Case and Task Management**, Reissue process Waiting in **New Request** stage, Then User will move to **Finance Approval** stage in Case and Task Management.

+    - In This stage, It Will move to **Finance Department Approval** stage

+    - **User can move the request to required stage,**

        - *In The Action field is following to,*